SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 <!--endintro-->

-Here's a [great video](https://www.youtube.com/watch?v=bErGYN3Ljz8) by the GitHub team that explains Discussions in full!
+Here's a [great video](https://www.youtube.com/watch?v=bErGYN3Ljz8) by the GitHub team that fully explains Discussions!

 `youtube: https://www.youtube.com/embed/bErGYN3Ljz8`

 **Video: What is GitHub Discussions?
 (40sec)**

 ## Product announcements
-GitHub Discussions are accessible to the entire user base, so when there is a new release it is a great place to announce new products or share release notes.
+GitHub Discussions are accessible to the entire user base, so when there is a new release, it is a great place to announce new products or share release notes.

-## Potential improvements (feature, bugs or ideas) - 3 stages
+## Potential improvements (features, bugs or ideas) - 3 stages

 New improvements can be simple or complex.
 Before implementing an improvement, think about how to communicate it to the team.
 Generally, an improvement will go through 3 stages: